 At this point it is important to mention again that the coach only gives impulses, but does not prescribe anything.
 Only if the family finds its own way, it can use the uncovered resources in the next crisis!

-At the end of a successful family coaching session, the following goals may be achieved, depending on the personal issues involved:
+At the end of a successful family coaching session, depending on the personal issue, the following Goals achieved be

 How can you tell if family coaching is right for you?